Trajectory-based models in strong-field physics: Trajectory-based models: Theoretical background

-Here, $\mathbf{r}$ is the electric field of the laser pulse, and $V\left(\mathbf{r},t\right)$ is the potential of the parent ion.
+In this notation, $\mathbf{r}$ denotes the electron position, while $V\left(\mathbf{r},t\right)$ represents the parent ion potential.
 For simplicity, we assume that the laser field is linearly polarized along the $z$-axis, $\mathbf{F}\left(t\right)=F_z\left(t\right)\mathbf{e}_{z}$, and we treat the tunneling problem in the quasistatic approximation (see, e.g., Ref~\cite{Dau3}).
 In order to integrate Eq.~(\ref{newton}), we need to know the initial conditions: the starting point and the initial velocity of the electron.

-It should be stressed that the initial conditions are the weak point of the semiclassical approaches.
-Indeed, the initial conditions are to connect classical and quantum descriptions of strong-field processes, and therefore the choice of these conditions is a nontrivial task.
+The choice of initial conditions is a delicate aspect of semiclassical models.
+The initial conditions serve to bridge the classical trajectory picture with the underlying quantum description, making their selection nontrivial.
 In many trajectory-based models, it is assumed that the electron starts with zero initial velocity along the laser field $v_{0,z}=0$, but it can have a nonzero initial velocity $v_{0,\perp}$ in the perpendicular direction.

-The simplest formula for the starting point (the tunnel exit point) $z_e$ can be derived by neglecting the ionic potential, i.e., considering a triangular potential barrier formed by the ground state energy and the laser field:
+A basic estimate for the tunnel exit point $z_e$ is obtained by neglecting the ionic potential, assuming a triangular barrier defined by the ground-state energy and the laser field:

 Here $I_p$ is the ionization potential, $r_e\left(t_0\right)=\left|z_e\left(t_0\right)\right|$, and the sign of the exit point is determined by the condition that the electron tunnels through the potential barrier in the direction opposite to the field at the ionization time $t_0$.